roschlec/roschlec.github.io/_pages/about.md

     <p>Königin-Luise-Str.
 12-16</p>
     <p>Berlin, Germany</p>

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-<p>I am a postdoc at Freie Universität Berlin.
-My interests hover around microbial ecology, data science and research.
-I am passionate about the ways microbe associate with plants to establish communities.
-My research interest focuses on bacterial traits that influence community assembly and ecosystem processes.
-I like to work at the interface of molecular biology, genetics and ecology with the support of reproducible, statistical and data driven evidence.</p>

-<p> If you are interested in some lab protocols, check this <a href='https://roschlec.gitbook.io/protocols/'>[Gitbook]</a> (under construction)</p>
+<p>I'm a microbial ecologist based in Berlin.
+My research focuses on the ways microbes associate with each other and with plants.
+I'm currently interested in bacterial trait diversity and how it influences community assembly and ecosystem processes.</p>

+<p>I have worked in different research projects related to plant-pathogen interactions in grapes and <i>Arabidopsis thaliana</i>, spatial analysis of bacterial communities on the leaf surface, and generally working at the interface of microbiology, genomics, molecular biology and genetics, synthetic biology, and ecology.</p>

+<p>I'm a self-taught coder and passionate about using programming tools for data visualisation, and reproducible and open data analysis.</p>